Linaro/Connect/README.md

 ## Adding Redirects to the Static site

 We are using [Edge-rewrite](https://github.com/marksteele/edge-rewrite) which is a rewrite engine running in Lambda@Edge.
-The redirects are to be added to the `_data/routingrules.json` file in the webiste repository following the syntax rules [here](https://github.com/marksteele/edge-rewrite).
+The redirects are to be added to the `_data/routingrules.json` file in the website repository following the syntax rules [here](https://github.com/marksteele/edge-rewrite).

 ```
 ^/oldpath/(\\d*)/(.*)$ /newpath/$2/$1 [L]